Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_xpro/samd21_low_power/readme.md

 ## Programming/Debugging Application Project:
 - Open the project (samd21_low_power\firmware\sam_d21_xpro.X) in MPLAB X IDE.
-- Ensure "SAM D21 Xplained Pro" is selected as hardware tool to program/debug the application.
+- Ensure "SAM D21 Xplained Pro" is selected as hardware tool to program/debug the application
-- Build the code and program the device by clicking on the "make and program" button in MPLAB X IDE tool bar.
+- Build the code and program the device by clicking on the "Make and Program Device" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below.

 ## Running the Demo: